Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Computational Experiments

 \subsubsection{DGP2: Gaussian Copula with Log-Normal Marginals}

-To assess the generalisability of ACFS beyond the Student-$t$ setting, we introduce a second data-generating process with a qualitatively different distributional structure.
-DGP2 replaces the Student-$t$ copula with a Gaussian copula and the symmetric scaled-$t$ marginals with log-normal marginals, producing right-skewed, strictly positive uncertain parameters that are characteristic of demand and supply processes in operations management applications.
+To assess the generalisability of ACFS beyond the symmetric heavy-tailed setting, we introduce a second data-generating process with a qualitatively different distributional structure.
+DGP2 retains the Gaussian copula but replaces the symmetric Student-$t$ marginals with log-normal marginals, producing right-skewed, strictly positive uncertain parameters intended to mimic stylised demand and supply processes in operations management applications.